NeuralMMO/neuralmmo.github.io/docs/source/rst/game_wiki.rst

 If the equipment system is enabled
  - Attack score is increased by the attacker's offensive equipment bonus (weapons, ammunition)
  - Defense score is increased by the defender's defensive bonus (armor, tools)
- - See the Item list for the attack/defense bonus of each equipment item
+ - Attack score for a specific style is increased by 15 if wielding a weapon
+ - Attack score is increased by 15 per weapon or ammunition level
+ - Defense score is increased by 30 if wielding a tool
+ - Defense score is increased by 10 per armor level

 With all systems enabled:

 .. code-block:: python

-  damage = effectiveness multiplier * ((base damage + attacker level adjustment + attacker equipment adjustment) - (target level adjustment + target equipment adjustment))
+  offense = base damage + attacker level adjustment + attacker equipment adjustment defense = target level adjustment + target equipment adjustment raw_damage = effectiveness multiplier * offense * (15 / (15 + defense))

-This combat formula treats each point of attack as +1 damage and each point of defense as -1 damage.
-It simply adds damage from all sources and subtracts defense from all sources.
+  final_damage = max(0, int(damage))

 The attacker always has an advantage in that they can select the skill strong against the target's main skill.
 However, the defender can immediately retaliate in the same manner.
 Additionally, a combat style in which an agent has a higher level and better equipment may outperform one with only the effectiveness multiplier.

 NPC
 ***